← SCRUDGE REPORT

 Tom's Hardware

-Google Confirms Hackers Used AI to Build the Exploit That Broke Google
+Google Confirms Hackers Used AI to Develop a Zero-Day Exploit Before It Was Patched

 TechRepublic AI